-The bid received from Shoreplan Engineering Ltd. was highest ranked and determined to best meet the requirements, as outlined in the RFP documents.
-It was also of reasonable value given the scope of work identified.
-Further assessment by TRCA staff of Shoreplan Engineering Ltd.'s experience and ability to undertake similar projects was conducted through reference checks which resulted in positive feedback that Shoreplan Engineering Ltd. is capable of undertaking the required scope of work.
+As both proposals received the same overall score, the final overall ranking was determined by the bid that received the highest technical proposal score.
+The bid received from Shoreplan Engineering Ltd. was determined to best meet the requirements, as outlined in the RFP documents, and was also of reasonable value given the scope of work identified.
+Based on the Proponent's past work on the SWP EA, in addition to further assessment by TRCA staff of Shoreplan Engineering Ltd.'s experience and ability to undertake similar projects conducted through reference checks which resulted in positive feedback, it was determined that Shoreplan Engineering Ltd. is the most appropriate and qualified Proponent for undertaking the required scope of work.